HTSolution/Ushahidi-plugin-kmlfilter/readme.txt

 author website: http://himalayantechies.com

 == Description ==
-*Adds layer filter to reports index filter page
+Adds layer filter to reports index filter page

 == Installation ==
 1. Copy the entire /kmlfilter/ directory into your /plugins/ directory.
 2. Activate the plugin.

 __NOTE:__
-*If activating plugin does not show location filter on main page then search for
+i.
+If activating plugin does not show location filter on main page then search for

 	if (layerType !== Ushahidi.KML) {